|Author: ||Armando Dugand, 1943

 This member of the Bombacaceae* family was given this name by Armando Degand in 1943.
 It

-is found in the eastern part of Mexico and Guatemala, growing among
+is found in the central America, growing among

 rocks in a well-drained soil.
 Quite some water when in growth, none in